WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Photon-axion mixing in hollow-core photonic crystal fibers (HC-PCF)

 \subsection{Resonant conversion}

-The resonant condition $\Delta_{-} = 0$ is achieved with either for large energy $\omega$ or equal momenta for the photon and axion: $k_{\gamma}=k_{a}$.
+The resonant condition $\Delta_{-} = 0$ is asymptotically achieved for large energy $\omega$ or equal momenta for the photon and axion: $k_{\gamma}=k_{a}$.
 At resonance, the mixing angle from Eq.~\ref{eq:mixing_angle} is $45^{\circ}$ which maximizes the amplitude term in Eq.~\ref{eq:pconv4}.
 The resonant conversion occurs in a medium with effective refractive index $n_\mathrm{eff}$ for an axion mass $m_a$ given by:

 This condition can not be fulfilled for waveguides based on dielectric materials.
-However, the resonance condition can be fulfilled by using a hollow-core photonic crystal fiber (HC-PCF) \cite{cregan_single_1999, russel_photonic_2003}, which is a particular type of optical fiber with exceptional applications in detection and sensing \cite{nikodem_laser_2020}.
-The light is guided through a low-refractive index hollow core, which can be filled with gases or fluids.
+However, the resonance condition can be fulfilled by using a HC-PCF \cite{cregan_single_1999, russel_photonic_2003}, which is a particular type of optical fiber with exceptional applications in detection and sensing \cite{nikodem_laser_2020}.
+The light is guided through a low-refractive index hollow core, which can be filled either with a gas or a fluid.
 The core is surrounded by a hexagonal periodic arrangement of holes in the cladding, generating the photonic bandgap structure of the material.
 See Fig.~\ref{fig:hcf}A for a microscopic view of the cross-section of a commercially available HC-PCF.
 Additionally, HC-PCFs have a higher damage threshold for the guided laser power compared to standard step-index fibers \cite{Laurent_2004}.
-By exploiting the bandgap structure of HC-PCF, the propagating mode can acquire a refractive index below 1 (see also further below) which based on Eq.~\ref{eq:axion_mass} leads to real axion masses at resonant mixing.
+By exploiting the bandgap structure of HC-PCF, the propagating mode can acquire a refractive index below 1 (see Eq.~\ref{eq:neff_formula} in the Appendix) which based on Eq.~\ref{eq:axion_mass} leads to real axion masses at resonant mixing.